HYLA – Hispanic Youth Leadership Academy

 MISSION OF HYLA

-The Hispanic Youth Leadership Academy (HYLA) in partnership with United Methodist Universities and Seminaries and the General Board of Higher Education and Ministry (GBHEM) of the United Methodist Church (UMC) seeks to help high school youth and college young adults explore their call to ministry.
-HYLA is committed to assisting Hispanic/Latino youth discover and embrace their relationship with God while encouraging them as they complete their education and refine their leadership skills.
+The Hispanic Youth Leadership Academy (HYLA), in partnership with United Methodist Universities and Seminaries and the General Board of Higher Education and Ministry (GBHEM) of the United Methodist Church (UMC), seeks to help high school youth and college young adults explore their call to ministry.
+HYLA is committed to assisting Hispanic/Latino youth to discover and embrace their relationship with God while encouraging them as they complete their education and refine their leadership skills.

 Youth involved in HYLA gather each summer to consider issues such as Christian discipleship, vocational development, leadership in the church, college prep assistance, and a variety of other issues important to the continued development of Hispanic youth and Young Adults in the United Methodist Church.

-HYLA partners Hispanic High School and college students with pastors, seminarians and other Hispanic leaders in the UMC who serve as mentors.
+Additionally, HYLA partners Hispanic High School and college students with pastors, seminarians, and other Hispanic leaders in the UMC who serve as mentors.